Looking for a comprehensive guide to project management software?

 Likewise, sometimes you just need to use external tools.

-For example, every company needs to manage expense tracking and resource allocation.
+For example, every company needs to expense tracking software and resource allocation.

 But most project management tools don’t come with those features built-in.